 There are a number of very decent red wines available on the supermarket shelves for less than $10 a bottle.
-It is recommended however, to steer clear of the majority of French wines at this price, and instead to opt for a new world variety such as a Chilean Merlot or Shiraz (Casillero Del Diablo Carmenere is a reliable favorite that is full of dark berry and chocolate flavours).
-Aregentinian Malbec or a well rounded Australian Cabernet/Shiraz blend are also dependable choices and if it’s Californian that you’re after then nothing beats Carmenet Cabernet Sauvignon for well rounded jammy notes and a peppery finish that belies it’s $7 price tag.
+It is recommended, however, to steer clear of the majority of French wines at this price, and instead to opt for a new world variety such as a Chilean Merlot or Shiraz (Casillero Del Diablo Carmenere is a reliable favorite that is full of dark berry and chocolate flavours).
+Argentinian Malbec or a well-rounded Australian Cabernet/Shiraz blend are also dependable choices and if it’s Californian that you’re after then nothing beats Carmenet Cabernet Sauvignon for well-rounded jammy notes and a peppery finish that belies it’s $7 price tag.

 More by this Author

 The masks that many of us feel forced to wear throughout our adult lives serve us well, or so we choose to believe; creating a wall between the self-known and the self-seen.
 But do we truly know ourselves or do we,...

 Wine tasting is all about experiencing the flavors in the grape and learning to appreciate the individuality of the different varieties on offer.